WitoldSurowka/go_game_polish/README.md

 This game is notable for its automatic input of the WASD controls that are pressed.
 It's designed for the Windows console.

+Disclaimer: The purpose of this implementation is to use as many GoLang native library features as possible.
+Normally, this game would be realized utilizing OOP.